 Where can donor hair be taken from?

-The number of hair follicles might be insufficient or there might be balding in this area as well.
+Also, the number of hair follicles might be insufficient or there might be balding in this area as well.
 If this is the case, alternative donor areas can be considered for a hair transplant.
 Beard and body hair are two of the possible hair transplant donor sites.

 Beard as a donor area